sagemath/sagewiki_to_gh-2022-10-10/sage-3.3.md

  * Separating relative number fields from generic/absolute number fields (Nick Alexander) -- Functionalities in the module {{{rings/number_field/number_field.py}}} that deal with relative number fields are now wrapped inside the new module {{{rings/number_field/number_field_rel.py}}}.

+ * Cremona's database of elliptic curves (William Stein) -- Improved handling of the case {{{990h}}}.

+ * Manin constant (William Stein) -- New function {{{manin_constant()}}} to compute the Manin constant of an elliptic curve.
+This function only works if the curve is in the installed Cremona database.
+By default Sage includes a small databases, whereas the full database must be installed as an optional package.
+WARNING: The result is _not_ provably correct in the sense that when the numbers are huge, isogenies could be missed due to precision issues.
+The newly implemented function can be found in the module {{{schemes/elliptic_curves/ell_rational_field.py}}}.

+ * Bach bound (William Stein) -- New function {{{bach_bound()}}} to compute the Bach bound associated to a number field.
+Assuming the General Riemann Hypothesis, the Bach bound is a bound B such that every integral ideal is equivalent modulo principal fractional ideals to an integral ideal of norm at most B. The newly implemented function can be found in the module {{{rings/number_field/number_field_base.pyx}}}.

 == Optional Packages ==

  * Modular polynomials database (Alex Ghitza) -- Remove the use of {{{polydict}}} in {{{databases/db_modular_polynomials.py}}}.

+ * {{{lrs.spkg}}} improvements (Marshall Hampton) -- Further tests added to the {{{makefile}}} of the package [[http://cgm.cs.mcgill.ca/~avis/C/lrs.html|lrs]].
+This optional package implements the reverse search algorithm for vertex enumeration and convex hull problems.

 == Packages ==